Debagarh

 Debagarh, also known as Deogarh, is a city in Odisha state of eastern India.
 Located in the North-Western region of the state, it is the headquarters of Debagarh District that was created on 1 January 1994, after being bifurcated from Sambalpur District.

 Geography

 Debagarh is located at 21.53°N 84.73°E. It has an average elevation of 192 m.

 Deogarh is located between 21° 31′ 53″ N Latitude and 84° 43′ 2″ E Longitude.
 Deogarh Town is 90 km to the east of Sambalpur City on N.H-6.
 National Highway No.6 passes through the district acts as the main artery of inter-regional trade and other links.

 History

-Debagarh is the former capital of Bamanda or Bamra princely state of British India.
+Debagarh or Deogarh is the former capital of Bamanda or Bamra princely state of British India.
 The king of this princely state belongs to Ganga vamsi dynasty and one of the extended royal family of Gajapati emperor of Odisha.